arthurmorbach/16-QAM-Communication-Toolbox-in-Python/docs/rst/demodulation.rst

 Low Pass Filter
 ***************

-Since the only thing that's important at this point is the baseband signal, a LPF will filter the high frequency components.
+Since the only thing that's important at this point is the baseband signal, an LPF will filter the high-frequency components.

 .. automodule:: demodulation
    :members: LPF